-Next, the cargo-maven2-plugin is used, as Cargo comes with top-notch out of the box support for embedded web servers.
-Of course if the server environment requires specific configuration, cargo also knows how to construct the server out of an archived package as well as deploy to an external server.
+Next, the cargo-maven3-plugin is used, as Cargo comes with top-notch out-of-the-box support for embedded web servers.
+Of course, if the server environment requires a specific configuration, cargo also knows how to construct the server out of an archived package as well as deploy to an external server.

-An embedded Jetty 8 web server is defined, listening on port 8080.
+A default embedded Jetty 9 web server is defined, listening on port 8080.

-In newer version of cargo (1.1.0 upwards), the default value of the wait flag has been changed to false, due to this bug, for cargo:start.
+In the newer version of cargo (1.1.0 upwards), the default value of the wait flag has been changed to false, for cargo:start.
 This goal should only be used for running integration tests and is bound to the Maven lifecycle; for development, the cargo:run goal should be executed instead – which has wait=true.

-Next, a new integration Maven profile is created to enable running the integration tests only when this profile is active, and not as part as the standard build lifecycle.
+Next, a new integration Maven profile is created to enable running the integration tests only when this profile is active, and not as part of the standard build lifecycle.

-It is this profile that will contain all the remaining configuration.
+It is this profile that will contain all the remaining configuration details.

 Now, the Jetty server is configured to start in the pre-integration-test phase and stop in the post-integration-test phase.

-Next, maven-surefire-plugin configuration needs to be overridden inside the integration profile, so that the integration tests which were excluded in the default lifecycle are will now included and run:
+Next, the maven-surefire-plugin configuration needs to be overridden inside the integration profile, so that the integration tests which were excluded in the default lifecycle are will now be included and run:

 There are a few things worth noting: